sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 Get logs from CI builds (e.g. to grep locally).

 Get logs from CI builds, and output them in stdout or push them to Loki.
-By default only gets failed jobs—to change this, use the '--state' flag.
+By default only gets failed jobs - to change this, use the '--state' flag.

-The '--job' flag can be used to narrow down the logs returned—you can provide either the ID, or part of the name of the job you want to see logs for.
+The '--job' flag can be used to narrow down the logs returned - you can provide either the ID, or part of the name of the job you want to see logs for.

 To send logs to a Loki instance, you can provide --out=http://127.0.0.1:3100 after spinning up an instance with 'sg run loki grafana'.
 From there, you can start exploring logs with the Grafana explore panel.